M9star/Tomato-detection-using-ML-/Readme.md

-# Advancing Tomato Harvesting: An Automation with Machine Learning Approach
+# Tomato Harvesting: An Automation with Machine Learning Approach

 ## Table of Contents
 - [Introduction](#introduction)